 Flipster makes reading digital magazines easier than ever by allowing you to read magazines directly in your Internet browser, without needing to download a separate app or reader or set up a separate user account.
 The only thing you need to log in to the service is your Helmet library card number.
 You don’t even need to enter your PIN.

 Reading magazines in a browser requires an Internet connection.

-Helmet offers you access to 69 different magazines via Flipster.
+Helmet offers you access to more than 60 different magazines via Flipster.
 The magazines available are digital facsimiles of print magazines.
 The selection includes specialist magazines in a wide range of different areas, from entertainment to hobbies and from politics to economics.
 The magazines available include Science, People, Newsweek, The New Yorker and Hola!

 Foreign digital magazines and newspapers in two services

 Foreign digital magazines and newspapers are now available via two different services: Flipster and PressReader, the latter having been available for a while now.

 PressReader offers access to foreign newspapers and some magazines as well.
 The service includes thousands of newspapers and magazines from 120 countries and in 60 different languages.

 Newspapers available include The Guardian, Svenska Dagbladet and The Washington Post, while magazines available include Forbes, the BBC’s hobby magazines, OK!, All about History, Elle, Cosmopolitan and Popular Mechanics.

 The range of Finnish digital magazines is expanding with the addition of 13 A-lehdet publications to the Emagz service.
 As a result, you can now read magazines such as Apu, Avotakka and Tuulilasi via Emagz.
 The selection includes over 70 specialist magazines in various areas, including Suomen Kuvalehti, Gloria and Seura.